istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

 - Sample Java application named **JBoss-EAP on Azure** deployed on JBoss EAP
 - Storage Account

+Users have the option to choose an existing Virtual Network setup or create a new Virtual Network with the provided VNET and subnet details in the parameters.
 Note that the users also have the option to choose between the Red Hat Enterprise Linux versions 7.7 and 8.0 and JBoss EAP versions 7.2 and 7.3.
 Users can select one of the following combinations for deployment.

 - JBoss EAP 7.2 on RHEL 7.7
 - JBoss EAP 7.2 on RHEL 8.0